ksereda/Spring_Cloud_Netflix_Microservices/ribbon/README.md

 Determine the maximum number of attempts on a single server (excluding the first attempt)

     myservice.ribbon.MaxAutoRetries = 1

+If you are using Ribbon with Spring Retry, you can control the connection retry functionality by configuring certain Ribbon properties.
+For this lj, fdmnt cktle.obt properties

+    myservice.ribbon.MaxAutoRetries = 5
+	myservice.ribbon.MaxAutoRetriesNextServer = 5
+	myservice.ribbon.OkToRetryOnAllOperations = true

+To do this, add a Spring Retry dependency to the project When Spring Retry is present, the load-balanced RestTemplates, Feign, and Zuul automatically repeat any failed requests (if your configuration allows it).
+Parameter OkToRetryOnAllOperations - enables repeated POST requests.

+You can also repeat requests when certain status codes are returned in the response.

+	myservice:
+	ribbon:
+	retryableStatusCodes: 404,502

 Is it possible to repeat all the operations for this client